 With one integration platform, an organization can connect the dots between their CRM, email marketing app, customer support software, accounting platform, and other key apps having different teams aligned.

-Enterprise integration platforms include MuleSoft and Dell Boomi, but a better fit for small and mid-sized businesses are easy-to-use integration platforms like PieSync or Zapier that have made iPaaS more accessible, no matter the budget.
+Enterprise integration platforms include MuleSoft and Dell Boomi, but a better fit for small and mid-sized businesses are easy-to-use integration platforms like Zapier that have made iPaaS more accessible, no matter the budget.

 The Future of iPaaS